top of page

 Lavender lemonade from food truck vendor in DC

-As always, if you need real estate help in the Northern Virginia area, buying a home, renting, or selling, reach out: Maureen Landes, REALTOR, New Home Co-Broker, Relocation Expert, licensed in VA (202) 827-5069 maureenlandes@gmail.com View homes at landesproperties.com
+As always, if you need real estate help in the Northern Virginia area—whether it's buying, renting, or selling—reach out to me.
+I'm Maureen Landes, a REALTOR, New Home Co-Broker, and Relocation Expert, licensed in Virginia.
+You can contact me at (202) 827-5069 or maureenlandes@gmail.com.
+Interested in buying a home?
+View properties at landesproperties.com.

 cherry blossom petals on the water and cherry blossom trees in full bloom